 Use a NAS Device

-Treat your home office set-up to additional terabytes of storage without needing to keep an external drive connected with a NAS device, a small computer with an internet connection.
+Treat your home office set-up to additional terabytes of storage without needing to keep an external drive connected.
+The solution is a NAS device, a small computer with an internet connection.

 Take Advantage of a Multiport USB Charger

 Home offices can require a multitude of devices to be charged via a USB socket.
-Ensure you’re not stuck for a USB port by purchasing a multiport USB charger.
+Ensure you’re not stuck for a USB port by purchasing a multiport USB charger now.

 Cancel Out Noise with Noise-Cancelling Headphones